Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 - Optionally, a hose or marking paint

-A flexible garden hose is ideal for this, or you can use a can of marking paint, available from any hardware store.
+When marking the perimeter of the bed, a flexible garden hose is ideal for this.
+You can also use a can of marking paint available from any hardware store.
 If you have a good eye, you can dispense with the hose or paint and work freehand.
-Lay out the hose on the lawn and adjust it to to the desired contour for the bed.
+Lay out the hose on the lawn and adjust it to the desired contour for the bed.

-A spade can be used for cutting through the sod and edging the bed, however an unorthodox solution is to use a very sharp knife; a dinner knife with a handle is ideal.
-You need to have a razor sharp edge on the knife so that it will cut freely through the sod.
+Use a spade, edging tool, or sharp knife for edging.
+A spade can be used for cutting through the sod and edging the bed, however, an unorthodox solution is to use a very sharp knife.
+A dinner knife with a handle is ideal.
+You need to have a razor-sharp edge on the knife so that it will cut freely through the sod.
 You can sharpen the knife on a bench grinder or use a handheld carborundum stone as used for sharpening garden tools.

-Use a sawing motion (as if you were cutting a Christmas cake!) to bypass any stones in the soil.
+While holding the knife firmly, plunge it into the sod, and then pull it towards you at a 45-degree angle.
+Use a sawing motion while you do this (as if you were cutting a Christmas cake!) to bypass any stones in the soil.
 If you hit any large rocks, remove the knife and cut a couple of inches further down along the hose.
 Use the hose as a rough guide.

 This can be done with a spade or hand trowel (planter).
 Push the trowel under the sod and scoop it out.

-You have an edged bed with a neat cliff or kerb effect!
-Now all you need to do is slope the soil in the bed upwards and backwards from the base of the "cliff".
-Maintenance of this edge is now easy since the bed is lower than the lawn and the grass can be trimmed with a weed eater / lawn trimmer or hedge trimmers.
+You have an edged bed with a neat cliff or curb effect!
+Now all you need to do is slope the soil in the bed upwards and backward from the base of the "cliff."
+Maintenance of this edge is now easy since the bed is lower than the lawn and the grass can be trimmed with a string trimmer (strimmer).
 You will need to do this periodically to maintain the definition of the edge.

 Use Mulch to Suppress and Deter Weeds